 Copenhagen Kastrup Airport

 The second possible departure station is Copenhagen Kastrup Airport.
 Trains for Sweden depart from Terminal 3.
 When you exit arrivals, keep walking straight ahead past the crowds waiting for passengers.
 The terminal is shaped like a rectangle and you have just entered the short end of one side.
 You want to make your way to the glass structure in the middle of the terminal.
 You’ll notice loads of train ticket machines on the right hand side and a long queue for a ticket office.
 These are NOT what you want.
 Instead, you want the tiny machines just behind the glass structure.
-There’s about 5-6 machines and generally the queues are much, much shorter.
+There’s only a couple of machines and generally the queues are much, much shorter.
 Trains always leave from platform 1, which is next to the ticket machines.
 There are two entrances on opposite sides of the terminal but they lead to the same track.

 How To Find Train Times Between Copenhagen and Sweden